semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 semgrep --config rule.yaml rule.fixed.py --autofix
 ```

-This will apply the fix of the rule to the testcode.
+These commands apply the rule's autofix to the test code.
 It is advised to manually inspect whether the fix behaves as expected (e.g. using `vimdiff rule.py rule.fixed.py`).
 :::

 ## Example